 Tethering, or a personal hotspot as it's sometimes called, can be an enormously useful way to get devices, such as laptops and tablets, online when there's no Wi-Fi available.

-All you usually need to do it is a 3G or 4G smartphone with a data allowance, and it's simple to setup.
-Read on for everything you need to know, including what tethering is, what it can be used for and how you can activate it.
+All you usually need to do it is a 3G, 4G or 5G smartphone with a data allowance, and it's simple to set up.
+Read on for everything you need to know, including what tethering is, what it can be used for, and how you can activate it.

-Tethering a 3G or 4G phone means connecting the phone to another device so that the device can use the phone's internet connection to get online.
-This can be achieved by using a USB connection, and have the phone act as a replacement for a regular modem or router.
+Tethering a phone means connecting the phone to another device (such as a laptop or tablet) so that the device can use the phone's internet connection to get online.

 A smartphone makes for an ideal candidate for tethering.
-Modern smartphones have great connectivity capabilities, making them very capable replacements for regular modems and helping people to get more out of their contracts.
+Modern smartphones have great connectivity capabilities, with high speeds (especially on 5G) and potentially large data allowances (with many networks offering unlimited data plans) making them very capable replacements for regular modems, and helping people to get more out of their contracts.

 From there, you might see an option called ‘Mobile Network Sharing’, ‘Tethering’, ‘Portable Hotspot’, or something along those lines.
 If not, look for a ‘More’ option and see if that brings it up.

 Once found, tap it and you should be presented with a list of tethering options - Wi-Fi, USB or Bluetooth.
-Pick the one you want to use, which in most cases will be Wi-Fi (though may be called ‘Mobile hotspot’), then you just choose a network name and password and simply connect to that network from the device that you want to tether it to.
+Pick the one you want to use, which in most cases will be Wi-Fi (though may be called ‘Mobile hotspot’), then you just choose a network name and password and simply connect to that network from the device that you want to get online.

-USB and Bluetooth tethering are just as simple, in fact USB tethering works with one tap once you’ve connected the two devices, while Bluetooth tethering works like any other Bluetooth connection and requires you to follow some simple instructions to pair the devices.
+USB and Bluetooth tethering are just as simple, in fact USB tethering works with one tap once you’ve connected the two devices, while Bluetooth tethering works like any other Bluetooth connection and requires you to enable Bluetooth on both devices and then follow some simple instructions to pair the devices.